ElisabethSchramm/springbootdemo/README.md

 - **Handling Exceptions with @AfterThrowing**
     - Added `afterThrowingFindAccountsAdvice` to log exceptions thrown by the `findAccounts()` method
     - Used `JoinPoint` to capture method signature and exception details

+- **Finalizing Method Execution with @After**
+    - Added `afterFindAccountsAdvice` to log the method signature of `findAccounts()` after its execution
+    - Demonstrated how `@After` advice runs in all cases, whether the method returns normally or throws an exception